fyysikkokilta/kahvibot/sensor/README.md

 ## Installing OpenCV on a Raspberry Pi

 **NOTE**: This might change if a Python 3-compatible OpenCV package is released for Raspbian.
-Then it should be just `sudo apt install python3-opencv` or something.
+Then it should be just `sudo apt install python3-opencv` or something like that.
 But for now, OpenCV must be compiled from source.

 Steps mostly based on [this tutorial](https://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/), with slight modifications in e.g. compiler flags.

 1. Install dependencies: `sudo apt install build-essential cmake pkg-config`.
+Note: we're not installing using a virtual environment as in the tutorial (this might not be a good idea).
 1. Install  I/O packages:

    `sudo apt install libjpeg-dev libtiff5-dev libjasper-dev libpng12-dev`